Tim Duncan: Personal life

 Duncan married Amy Sherrill in July 2001, and had two children before their divorce in August 2013.
 In 2017, Duncan and his girlfriend welcomed their first child.

 In 2001, Duncan established the Tim Duncan Foundation to fund programs involving health awareness and research, education, and youth sports and recreation in San Antonio, Winston-Salem, and the United States Virgin Islands.
 The foundation's major events have included the Tim Duncan Bowling for Dollar$ Charity Bowl-A-Thon and the Slam Duncan Charity Golf Classic.
 Between 2001 and 2002, the foundation raised more than $350,000 for breast and prostate cancer research.
 In those two years, Duncan was named by Sporting News as one of the "Good Guys" in sports.
 Duncan has also supported the Children's Bereavement Center, the Children's Center of San Antonio and the Cancer Therapy and Research Center.
 In August 2017, BlackJack Speed Shop, in partnership with The Tim Duncan Foundation, organized urgently needed supplies for victims of Hurricane Harvey.

 Duncan cites his late mother as his main inspiration.
 Among other things, she taught him and his sisters the nursery rhyme "Good, Better, Best.
 Never let it rest/Until your Good is Better, and your Better is your Best", which he adopted as his personal motto.
 On and off the court, he believes that the three most important values are dedication, teamwork and camaraderie.
-The Spurs captain has also stated that he chose No. 21 for his jersey because that was his brother-in-law's college number, since he was Duncan's main basketball inspiration, and cites Hall-of-Fame Los Angeles Lakers point guard Magic Johnson as his childhood idol.
+He chose No. 21 for his jersey because that was his brother-in-law's college number, since he was Duncan's main basketball inspiration.
+Duncan also cites Hall-of-Fame Los Angeles Lakers point guard Magic Johnson as his childhood idol.

 Duncan was honored with the Virgin Islands Medal of Honor, the highest award bestowed by the Virgin Islands territorial government, and has been celebrated in several "Tim Duncan Day" ceremonies.
 In 2000, Legislature of the Virgin Islands President Vargrave Richards said, "He is a quiet giant.
 His laid-back attitude is the embodiment of the people of St. Croix, doing things without fanfare and hoopla."

 Duncan enjoys Renaissance fairs and the fantasy role-playing game Dungeons & Dragons.

-In 2015, Duncan sued his former investment adviser, claiming over $20 million in losses.
-In September 2016, a federal grand jury indicted the adviser on two counts of wire fraud related to the case.
-In April 2017, the adviser pled guilty to wire fraud in the case; in June 2018, he reached a settlement and received $7.5 million.
+In 2015, Duncan sued his former investment adviser Charles Banks, claiming over $20 million in losses.
+In September 2016, a federal grand jury indicted Banks on two counts of wire fraud related to the case.
+In April 2017, Banks pled guilty to wire fraud in the case; in June 2018, Duncan reached a settlement with Banks and received $7.5 million.

 In March 2020, Duncan offered to pay for airline tickets for college students in the U.S. Virgin Islands to travel home during the COVID-19 pandemic.